Blog Product ManagementFeature Voting - The Ultimate Guide for 2025

 2. Configure your tool

-• Custom domain - With the custom domain feature, you can serve your feature voting portal from your own domain (e.g. feedback.yourdomain.com).
+- Custom domain - With the custom domain feature, you can serve your feature voting portal from your domain (e.g., feedback.yourdomain.com).

-• Logos & themes - Most feature voting tools allow you to customize the appearance of your voting portal to make sure it feels on-brand.
+- Logos & themes - Most feature voting tools allow you to customize your voting portal's appearance to ensure it feels on-brand.

-• Set up automatic authentication - With a tool like Featurebase, you can automatically authenticate your users so they do not have to sign up for yet another tool to vote on features.
+- Set up automatic authentication - With a tool like Featurebase, you can authenticate your users so they do not have to sign up for another tool to vote on features.

 3. Share and promote